WxWatch/nurftrynd/README.md

 - **URF Shopping Spree**: Which items were being built the most?
 Which items just weren't popular in URF?
 - **URF Stat Shockers**: Which champions dealt the most DPS?
 Who was the king (or queen) (or banana queen) of healing?
 Who was the URF mega-damage-sponge?
 - Many, many, many more than my mind could even comprehend.

+# Additional Info
+Note that a lot of configuration (passwords, database names, API keys, etc) have been scrubbed out of the corresponding files for security purposes.

 © James Glenn, 2015.